Kalianey/zodiacpress/readme.txt

 The Planets in Houses section of the report will tell you if you have a planet in one house, but conjunct the next house (within 1.5 degrees orb; orb can be modified with a filter).

+Entering your interpretations is not required since you can generate reports without interpretations text.
+See the screenshots (link above) to see how a basic report without interpretations text looks.

 **Technical Details**

 ZodiacPress gets birth place latitude/longitude coordinates from the GeoNames geographical database which uses the latest revision of World Geodetic System (WGS 84).

-ZodiacPress uses the Swiss Ephemeris (under GNU GPLv2) to get the longitude of the planets/celestial bodies.
+ZP uses the Swiss Ephemeris (under GNU GPLv2) to get the longitude of the planets/celestial bodies.

-ZodiacPress uses the tropical zodiac.
+ZP uses the tropical zodiac.

 **Internationalization**